Sean Morey (American football): Personal life

 Morey has three siblings, Mark Dare, Dean Morey and his twin sister Erin Morey.
 Erin was voted best athlete of their graduating class in 1994 at Marshfield High School.
 Sean's father, Dennis, was a commercial fisherman out of Green Harbor for over 40 years, with his brother Dean following in his fathers footsteps, as a local lobsterman.
 Dennis was a standout athlete at Brockton High School, continuing to play semi-pro football with the Brockton Pros and Middleboro Cobras of the EFL for Bob Teahan.

 Sean's grandfather, Joe, was a legendary basketball coach for Brockton High School.
 His great uncle, Dick, fabricated and installed the majority of glass backboards in eastern Massachusetts, credited by some as the inventor of the glass backboard.
 Both have been inducted to the Bridgewater State Hall of Fame for basketball.

 Sean has three daughters, all of whom play competitive ice hockey.
 Devan attends Princeton University and is the captain of the club hockey program.
 Kathryn "Kate" plays both ice hockey and lacrosse at Wesleyan, while Shea "Piper" is a multi-sport athlete who primarily plays ice hockey at Bishop Kearney Selects, in Rochester, NY.

-Morey's nephew Kevin and niece Morgan are exceptional ice hockey goalies, with Kevin playing at Mass Maritime while Morgan is entering her senior season at Marshfield, after bringing the Rams deep in the playoffs for the State Title the past two years.
+Morey's nephew Kevin and niece Morgan are ice hockey goalies, with Kevin playing at Mass Maritime while Morgan is entering her senior season at Marshfield, after bringing the Rams deep in the playoffs for the State Title the past two years.

-Morey and his ex-wife Cara were featured in a November 2007 episode of the HGTV show Divine Design.
+Morey and his wife Cara were featured in a November 2007 episode of the HGTV show Divine Design.
+Cara is currently the general manager of the Vancouver Goldeneyes of the Professional Women's Hockey League.

-Sean recently co-founded Spark Labs Technologies, Inc. with friend and business partner John Wolfe, which utilizes the world's most trusted anti-counterfeit nano-technology to authenticate memorabilia and help secure brand value in the sports collectibles market.